 English will be taught in key stages 1 and 2, in register groups.
 In the foundation stage English will be taught according to the EYFS.
 Work provided for the children will be clear and challenging in order for every child to reach their full potential.
 Work is differentiated according to ability, support will be provided for SEN pupils by offering additional resources or adult support where appropriate.
 EAL children will be supported in class at times and may be withdrawn to work in smaller groups.
-More able children will be given extension work to challenge them.
+More able children will be given extension work to challenge them and, where possible, may be taught in a higher year group.
 Intervention groups are provided in addition to English lessons.
-They are taught by fully trained teaching assistants and /or the teachers.
+They are taught by fully trained teaching assistants.
+Records are kept showing levels before and after intervention.
+There is a coordinator for this area.